Shitala: Name and variants

+In Sanskrit, the name Shitala (शीतला śītalā) literally means 'the one who cools.'
+An epithet of the mother goddess Devi revered in Hinduism, 'Shitala' represents the divine blessing of bestowing cool relief from the suffering of fever.
+The goddess Shitala is worshiped under varying names across the Indian subcontinent.
+Devotees most often refer to Shitala using honorific suffixes reserved for respected motherly figures, such as Shitala-Ma (Hindi: मां māṃ), Shitala-Mata (Sanskrit: माता mātā), and Shitala-Amma (Kannada: ಅಮ್ಮ am'ma).
+Shitala is revered by Hindus, Buddhists, and Adivasi communities.

+She is mentioned in Tantric and Puranic literature, and her later appearance in vernacular texts - such as the 17th-century Bengali-language Shitala Mangal-Kāvya (lit. 'auspicious poetry of Goddess Shitala') by Manikram Gangopadhyay - has contributed to popularising her worship.

+In some places, like Muzaffarnagar, worshippers pray to Her using the divine epithet 'Mā Ujalī Devī' (माँ उजली देवी, 'Divine Mother of Brightness').

+In addition to being addressed as 'Mother', Shitala is also revered with honorific titles such as Thakurani, Jagrani (Queen of the World), Karunamayi (She Who Is Full of Mercy), Mangala (The Auspicious One), Bhagavati (The Revered Goddess), Dayamayi (She Who Is Compassionate, Full of Grace, and Kindness).

+In South India, Shitala is revered as the goddess incarnate Mariamman, widely worshipped by various communities.

 Mythology

 The deity is typically depicted as a mother who defends children from paediatric ailments, such as exanthemata and smallpox.
-She also serves as a fertility goddess that assists women in finding good husbands and conceiving healthy children.
+She provides coolness to feverish patients and also serves as a fertility goddess that assists women in finding good husbands and conceiving healthy children.
 Her auspicious presence promises the welfare of the family and is considered to protect the devotee's sources of livelihood.
 Shitala is also summoned to ensure refreshing rainfall and the prevention of famines, droughts, and cattle diseases.

 Some 16th-century copies of the Skanda Purana's Kāśī Khaṇḍa section on Varanasi describe Shitala curing ailments like smallpox pustules:

 For the sake of quelling boils and blisters (of smallpox) and for the sake of the children, a devotee takes Masūra lentils by measures and grinds them.
 Due to the power of Śītalā, children become free from the disease.